calculix/cae/README.md

 The intended workflow is:

 - create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),
-- save mesh as UNV or export it to INP with [SalomeToCalculix GUI tool](https://github.com/psicofil/SalomeToCalculix),
+- save mesh as UNV or export it to INP with [salome2ccx GUI tool](https://github.com/imirzov/salome2ccx),
 - import INP or UNV mesh to CAE and continue creating model,
 - if needed, edit Fortran subroutines and rebuild ccx (Job->Rebuild CalculiX),
 - submit job from CAE,